microsoft/vscode-iot-workbench/docs/iot-button/teXXmo_IoT_button_get_started.md

 **About this document**

-This document describes the steps for developing an IoT project for [teXXmo IoT button](https://aka.ms/button) in Azure IoT Workbench.
+This document describes the steps for developing an IoT project for [teXXmo IoT button](https://aka.ms/button) in Azure IoT Device Workbench.
 This multi-step process includes:
 -   Create an IoT project.
 -   Provision and deploy Azure resources.
 -   Configure device settings and run the sample.